 - Wanting or not wanting to see family.
 Might sound funny, but people often move away because of the latter.
 Dysfunctional families are a lot happier when apart.
 And, it’s no big news that often people move closer to their families as well.
 That’s usually parents or grandparents moving to be closer to their children, while children usually tend to move away.

 - Retirement.
 We mentioned that parents tend to move to a new home, after their kids leave the nest, be it a smaller one, one close to the children, or simply getting into a senior club.
 Most leave this endeavour for after they retire, so they can have more free time to plan and no other worries on their head.
 Also, there are a lot of bargains for senior citizens they can make use of.

 - Lifestyle change.
-This is actually one of the most common reason of moving among millennials.
-It’s very easy to be tired of the same place in a world with such a marvellously developed information technologies and transport.
-Many abandon the home owning life altogether and travel for years.
-This category includes backpackers, charity volunteers, travellers, even the reason for educational purposes.
+This is actually one of the most common reasons for moving among millennials.
+It’s very easy to be tired of the same place in a world with such marvelously developed information technology and transport.
+Many abandon the home-owning life altogether and travel for years.
+This category includes backpackers, charity volunteers, travelers, even the reason for educational purposes.

 Moving is imprinted into every living being on this planet.
-In fact, the word “planet” comes from the Greek word for “traveller” – we are basically “travellers on a traveller”.
+In fact, the word “planet” comes from the Greek word for “traveler” – we are basically “travelers on a traveler”.
 No wonder so many of us are ready for the next big step to cross our greatest distance yet and get to another planet in the infinite universe.

 But, that’s for the next chapter of the human migration history.

 Image source: wavebreakmedia / shutterstock.com